indancisive/InvestED/README.md

 ## What we built it with:

-Goldman Sachs Marquee API - Used to retrieve raw investing and financial information on stocks\n
+Goldman Sachs Marquee API - Used to retrieve raw investment and financial indicators and information on stocks

-UIKit - Web CSS framework
+UIKit - Front-end Web CSS framework

-Javascript -

-Python - Backend
+Django/Python - Back-end Web Framework

-Django - Frontend
+JavaScript - Animations

-SQLite - Database Storage
+SQLite - Database